CDS MCQs Geography – (with Solutions & Detailed Explanations)

 Answer: c) Namcha Barwa

-Namcha Barwa (7,782 m) is near the Great Bend of the Brahmaputra in Tibet.
+The impressive Namcha Barwa peak (7,782 m) marks the location of the Great Bend of the Brahmaputra River in Tibet.

 Q18.
-Loktak Lake, the largest freshwater lake in NE India, is in:
+Loktak Lake, the largest freshwater lake in Northeast India, is situated in:

 a) Assam